 If your worst suspicions are confirmed, the therapist can then make the referral to DFCS as a neutral advocate.

-A experienced attorney, on the other hand, who has handled child abuse and neglect cases before will be able to help you against the DFCS investigation and take the appropriate steps to make sure your child is taken out of harm's away.
+An experienced attorney, on the other hand, who has handled child abuse and neglect cases before will be able to help you against the DFCS investigation and take the appropriate steps to make sure your child is taken out of harm’s way.

 As a parent, it’s your responsibility to keep a watchful eye on your kids.
 If you have reason to suspect that your child is unsafe under the care of your abusive ex, you need to trust your instincts and seek professional help as quickly as possible.

-We're a law firm that specializes in divorce and high conflict child custody cases.
-Call us at (404) 963-9452 to schedule a consultation and let us provide you the legal support you need to protect your relationship with your child.
+We’re a law firm that specializes in divorce and high conflict child custody cases.
+Call us at 404-738-5805 to schedule a consultation and let us provide you with the legal support you need to protect your relationship with your child.